-Looking to make a trendy yet timeless upgrade to your kitchen, bath or other surface in your home?
+Are you looking to make a trendy yet timeless upgrade to your kitchen or bathroom?
 Look no further than white granite countertops.
-In addition to uniquely brightening up a living space, white granite counters add elegance with no sacrifice of durability.
+In addition to uniquely brightening up your living space, white granite counters add elegance with no sacrifice of durability.

-In fact, natural granite is a hard and nonporous stone — making it a brilliant choice for kitchen counters and other high-traffic areas of your home.
-Meanwhile, white continues to have a major moment, with designers and homeowners alike loving it for its chic, clean aesthetic.
+Natural granite is a hard and nonporous stone, making it a brilliant choice for kitchen counters and other high-traffic areas of your home.
+Meanwhile, white continues to fit in with the modern design because of its chic, clean aesthetic.

-But all white granite countertop saren’t created equal.
+But all white granite countertops aren’t created equal.
 For starters, there’s no pure white granite in all of nature.
-Rather, when we talk about white granite, we’re talking about a predominant background of white or off-white bedrock with various other colors subtly mixed in.
-Because of this, white granite boasts wonderful versatility and can be a beautiful complement to many different cabinet colors.
+Instead, when we talk about white granite, we’re talking about a predominant background of white or off-white bedrock with various other colors subtly mixed in.
+Because of this, white granite boasts astounding versatility and can beautifully complement many different cabinet colors.

-All of which begs the question: With so many haute hues to choose from, how do you know which white granite shade suits your style?
-Read on for a roundup of 12 go-to white granite colors for 2018 and beyond.
-Visit our St. Louis or O’Fallon Locations to see these colors and more!
+With so many hues to choose from, how do you know which white granite shade suits your style?
+Read on for a roundup of 12 go-to white granite colors for 2022 and beyond.
+Visit our St. Louis or O’Fallon locations to see these colors and more!

 1. Alaska White

 Alaska White’s name belies its origins.
-This show-stopping shade does not actually hail from The Last Frontier, but is actually imported from Brazil.
+This show-stopping shade doesn’t actually hail from The Last Frontier, but instead comes from Brazil.
 However, this white granite’s stunning blend of cool and warm colors, including icy silver, frosty white, rich cocoa and deep onyx, bring to mind the stunning Alaskan landscape.
 Featuring slight movement with moderate variations in color, tone, granularity and pattern, Alaska White has a contemporary feel which suits both dark and light cabinets.
-Its brown veining, meanwhile, pairs beautifully with wood.
+Its brown veining pairs beautifully with wood.

 While Alaska White is at the higher end of the white granite price range, it’s still affordable at $65 to $75 per square foot installed.